alex-mathew/alex-mathew/README.md

 ### Hi there 👋
-I'm Alex Mathew, otherwise known as Tinkerer.
+I'm Alex Mathew.
 I live in Mumbai in the western coast of India.

 - 📚 I’m currently pursuing my masters in Geoinformatics from CSRE, IIT Bombay
 - 💻 I’m currently working with geospatial webservices, deep learning for image processing and software solutions for IoT